-7.1.2 The creation of suitable habitat on south facing road embankments, and the inclusion of refugia/hibernacula in to the final design will compensate for the loss of habitat.
-The magnitude associated with the loss of habitat will be reduced to Negligible and the significance of the impact as Negligible.
+7.1.2 The creation of suitable habitat on south facing road embankments, and the inclusion of refugia/hibernacula in to the final design would compensate for the loss of habitat.
+The magnitude associated with the loss of habitat would be reduced to negligible and the significance of the residual impact to Negligible.